openframeworks/ofSite/documentation/math/ofMath_functions.markdown

-line1End End point for first line. line2Start Starting point for second line. line2End End point for second line. intersection ofPoint reference in which to store the computed intersection point.
+line1End End point for first line. line2Start Starting point for second line. line2End End point for second line. intersection glm::vec3 reference in which to store the computed intersection point.

 Returns: True if the lines intersect.